liamvdv/run/README.md

 Second, let's actually start installing.
 1) Download this repository.
-2) Open the folder on the terminal and type the following command. `sudo` will ask your for root permissions if you aren't already root.
+2) Open the folder on the terminal and type the following commands. `sudo` will ask your for root permissions if you aren't already root.
 ```
+$   chmod +x ./setup.sh
 $   sudo ./setup.sh $(which go)
 ```
 3) Initialise the application: